BattleBots season 12

 The twelfth season of the American competitive television series BattleBots premiered on Discovery Channel on January 5, 2023.
 This is the fifth main-line season of Battlebots to premiere on Discovery Channel and the seventh main-line season since the show was rebooted in 2015; official material markets this season as World Championship VII.

 Returning for the 12 season as hosts and analysts are MLB/NFL Sportscaster Chris Rose and former UFC fighter Kenny Florian, as well as BattleBox announcer Faruq Tauheed.

-The "Upper Deck" and its spinning saw blades is now a main staple in the ever-evolving BattleBox.
-This season each team will face four guaranteed fights in the qualifying matches that lead up to the semifinals and to the seventh world championship tournament.
-Also new for this season, fans can go to BattleBots website to see every bots complete schedule.
-No more waiting to find out what team is fighting and when.
+The "Upper Deck" is now a main staple in the ever-evolving BattleBox, along with kill saws and rotating screws as returning arena hazards.
+This season each team faces four guaranteed fights in the qualifying matches, fighting for one of 32 spots in the seventh world championship tournament.
+Also new for this season, fans can go to BattleBots website to see every robot's complete schedule, allowing more transparency for both teams and viewers.
+Unlike previous seasons which posted extra fights to YouTube or gave short recaps, every match in the preseason and postseason is televised in its entirety.